imagej/imagej.github.io/pages/JRuby_Scripting.md

 In general, the best way to figure out what these options should be is to start the macro recorder with "{% include bc content='Plugins |
-Macros | Record...' %}" and run the plugin.
+Macros | Record...'%}" and run the plugin.
 In this case, the output in the macro recorder looks like this:

 ` run("3D Project...", "projection=[Brightest Point] axis=Y-Axis slice=1.20 initial=-2 total=4 `